MilesConn/MilesConn/README.md

 Mellon University.

-I'm interested in a lot of things, currently I'm a full-stack developer at [convertsation] working with Vue, Golang, and some other neat tools.
+I'm interested in a lot of things, currently I'm a full-stack developer at [Convertsation.org] working with Vue, Golang, and some other neat tools.